 January 18, 2017 The Snare (Movie Review)

 A Psychological Thriller chock-full of gruesome imagery, The Snare was recently released on VOD via Uncork’d Entertainment as of January 6th.
 A British contribution to the genre of Horror, the film is the directorial debut of Writer and Director C.A.
-Cooper (writer for Tortured Love 2009, cinematographer on Half Dead 2012), whose largest international success to date was working with cameras and the electrical department on the Snow White-inspired, Angelina Jolie 2014 film Maleficent.
+Cooper (writer for Tortured Love 2009, cinematographer on Half Dead 2012), whose largest international success to date was working with cameras and the electrical department on the Sleeping Beauty-inspired, Angelina Jolie 2014 film Maleficent.

 Clocking in at ninety minutes, The Snare stars Eaoifa Forward (The Lost Mantle of Elijah 2013, Brash Young Turks 2015), Dan Paton (Tigers’ Lair 2014, Afterglow 2009), and Rachel Warren (Carlos Gustavo 2013, Perfect Break 2016) as three friends who head to the seashore for a holiday weekend in the country.
 Equal parts Horror and Psychological Thriller, The Snare is a modern, minimalist take on claustrophobia’s influence on the regression of humanity.